Dana Research Assistantship at Dickinson

 What is a Dana Research Assistantship?

 The Dana program allows faculty members to hire individual students to assist in faculty scholarly and creative research.
 In order to open up research opportunities for students earlier in their college careers, and at the same time to further faculty research, students will be hired in substantive roles as research assistants.
-The Dana program does not expect the student assistant to take on a co-investigator role.
+A detailed description of the role of the student is expected in the proposal.
 Although the role of the student is an important consideration in Dana proposals, the emphasis is on assistance to the faculty member in his or her research.

 Once these general criteria are met, then a range of activities can comprise the project.
 Please note, however, that the primary purpose of the Dana program is the support of faculty scholarship and creative work through the involvement of students as research assistants therein.
 The College has other monies, not administered through R&D, for work-study positions to support the other activities of the College, including those which also may be listed below.